Hitchhiking while Boondocking in the Alabama Hills

 Sprint Cell Service: None

 We haven’t talked too much about our business, mainly because our travels are the thing we hope to share with family and friends.
 But more and more people are asking us to share about working and running a business from an RV so we’ll be blogging more about that in the near future.
 The cliff notes are: we provide social media for the Camping and RV Industry and if you have any content or social media needs, let’s chat.

 The Highest Peak – Mt Whitney

 Mt Whitney is the highest peak in the continental USA.
 It towers over rest of the Sierra’s at 14,496 ft.

 For many, it’s the pinnacle of peaks in the Sierra’s.
 A monster that can kill, but also technically not difficult during much of the year.
 Around 10 years ago, with Crampons I climbed on up to the peak in 22 hours straight.
 It was a big deal to me at the time, being somewhat of a novice to climbing…

 Just for the record, it is stupid to climb to the top of a mountain in freezing temps in jeans, wear proper gear that will help protect you if you run into challenges on your adventure.

-The Alabama hills has you staring directly at this beast.
-While we were hear the Ranger said there was roughly 20 ft of snow at the top and the road part way up the mountain to the trailhead was closed.
+The Alabama Hills have you staring directly at this beast.
+While we were here, the Ranger said there was roughly 20 ft of snow at the top and the road part way up the mountain to the trailhead was closed.